"""

 n_samples = X.shape[0]

-""" Calculate average Hitrate of nearest neighbor recovery for a sequence of
+Calculate the average Hitrate of nearest neighbor recovery for a sequence of maps.

 Parameters